About Writers Resist

 A peedy bit more about us:

-As an intersectional feminist journal, our editors are intentionally diverse, including Asian, Black, Jewish, LGBTQ, Mexican, and white representation.
+Because Writers Resist is an intersectional feminist journal, our team members have been and continue to be intentionally diverse, including Asian, Black, Indian, Jewish, LGBTQ+, Mexican, and white representation.
 The more diversity the merrier.

-You’ll find the latest Writers Resist news scrolling on the homepage, and all of our previous issues are available via the Contents page.
+You’ll find all of our issues available via the Contents page.

 Kit-Bacon Gressitt

 Spawned by a Southern Baptist creationist and a liberal social worker, K-B inherited the requisite sense of humor to survive family dinner-table debates and the imagination to avoid them.
-She has an MFA in Creative Writing from the University of California, Riverside/Palm Desert, and teaches Women’s, Gender, and Sexuality Studies in the Cal State University system.
-Her website is KBGressitt.com.
+She has an MFA in Creative Writing from the University of California, Riverside Palm Desert, and teaches Women’s, Gender, and Sexuality Studies in the Cal State University system.

 Debbie Hall